 Physiology of the liver

-The liver performs so many functions, which is why any disruptions in the integrity of the liver parenchyma result in drastic homeostatic changes which could only result in morbid or even fatal results if not controlled.
-An understanding of some of the features of the liver could shed light on how drugs bring about the signs and symptoms that are present in toxicities.
+Liver has many functions, that is why any disruption in the integrity of the liver parenchyma results in drastic homeostatic changes with morbid or even fatal outcomes if not controlled.
+Knowledge of some features of the liver makes it easier to understand the signs and symptoms caused by medications in case of toxicities.

 Liver as a blood reservoir

-The blood vessels in the normal adult liver can hold around 450 mL of blood during ordinary circumstances.
-However, because of its distensibility, it can hold up to 0.5 to 1 liter of blood in the presence of pathological conditions such as congestive heart failure or peripheral congestion.
-Because of this capability, the liver can store blood to normalize the pressure in the circulatory system and provide blood supply in situations where there is diminished blood supply.
+The blood vessels in the normal adult liver can hold up around 450 mL of blood during ordinary circumstances.
+However, because of their distensibility, they can hold up to 0.5 to 1 liter of blood in the presence of pathological conditions such as congestive heart failure or peripheral congestion.
+Due to this feature, the liver can store blood to normalize the pressure in the circulatory system and provide blood supply in situations when there is diminished blood supply.

 Liver mass regulation

-During partial liver resection, around 70 percent of the whole liver is removed.
-After this surgical procedure, the liver is able to regenerate a new set of hepatocytes and of course, regrow the lost portion of the organ.
+During partial liver resection, around 70 percent of the whole organ is removed.
+After this surgical procedure, the liver is able to regenerate a new set of hepatocytes and regrow the lost portion of the organ.
 This amazing feature of the liver is thought to be a product of hepatocyte growth factor (HGF), epidermal growth factor, tumor necrosis factor (TNF) and interleukin 6 (IL-6).
 Although able to regenerate, the growth is limited to a certain extent with the help of transforming growth factor β (TGF-β)>.

 The macrophage system

-A large amount of blood normally flows through the sinusoids and into the liver parenchyma, which makes the liver very much prone to blood-borne infection and damage by pathogens and other substances.
-However, this is offset by the presence of the active phagocytosing Kupffer cells which constantly keeps pathogens from invading the liver tissue.
+A large amount of blood normally flows through the sinusoids and into the liver parenchyma, that makes the liver very much prone to blood-borne infections and to damage by pathogens and other substances.
+However, this is offset by presence of the active phagocytosing Kupffer cells that constantly keep pathogens from invading the liver tissue.